Tips & Tricks

 Printable Multiplier Checklist

-With the new multipliers added, you may want to print out this handy US & VE Multiplier Checklist and keep by your computer or logging desk for handy reference — or check off the mults as you work them.
+Multipliers for ALL Sprint and NAQP Contests are exactly the same.
+You may want to print out this handy US & VE Multiplier Checklist and keep by your computer or logging desk for handy reference — or check off the mults as you work them.
 Of course, in addition to the US & VE multipliers, every other country in North America is a multiplier, too!

 Special QSY Rule & the “Two-fer”